catduck2010/wednesday-messenger/README-original.md

-# Wednesday Messenger
+# Web Design and User Experience :
+# Team Wednesday's Final Project
 * Asynchronous JavaScript: Message Web Application

-* With new Java backend server
+## Members `{zhou.liha, liu.bo2, chen.jiey, tong.xi}@husky.neu.edu`
+* 001302072 Lihang Zhou
+* 001057068 Bo Liu
+* 001398614 Jieying Chen
+* 001306762 Xing Tong

 ## Project Description :
-*   This project is a message application.
-We provide a platform for people to chat online with friends and communicate in groups.
+*   Our project is a message application.
+We provide a plateform for peole to chat online with friends and communicate in groups.
 Here is the specific functions of our app.

 #### For users:
 1. Resgister account